We are WAX. Resilient, yet malleable.

 "All it takes to change the world is to pluck a single blade of grass, make a single person smile... it truly is a lot more simple than we think.
 We think that in order to make an impact we need to make a huge organization or donate millions of dollars to a cause, but that’s thinking in extremes… That's why WAX has become such a large part of my brand - it represents me, and other humans, and nature in general.
 We are malleable, yet oh so resilient.
 And that is how we survive and adapt.
 By allowing change, but never losing sight of what matters and who we are.
 We are such a broken society, focusing so much on the physical and what others think of us.
 That’s why I’m such a big promoter of self-expression - you can not change a society without first accepting and understanding it’s members.``

 Jessi Harris is a 26 year old self-taught artist currently based in South Florida.
 Although always a creative, she went through her fair share of trials before learning to express and heal herself through the artistic process.
-As someone who is constantly struggling mentally (depression, anxiety, BPD, and ADHD) and had a past of self destructive tendencies, addiction, and homelessness, all of her art is created through therapeutic methods and even provides a cathartic effect through the eyes of the observer.
+As someone who struggles with depression, anxiety, and ADHD, and had a past of self destructive tendencies, addiction, and homelessness, all of her art is created through therapeutic methods and even provides a cathartic effect through the eyes of the observer.
 Much of her art highlights the devastating effects of mental illness, while also maintaining a sarcastic sense of humor - a little glimmer of positivity and hope despite the darkness of today's current events.

 Although WAX has only been in the art scene for 3 years, she has rapidly gained followers in Florida, and has already shown at Art Basel twice (2018, 2019), plus has her work up all around south Florida, as well as some locations in Minneapolis.
 She hopes to spread awareness about conscious living, as well as to create a safe place for people